stephensoucie/academic-kickstart/content/home/experience.md

   location = "Kitchener"
   date_start = "2017-08-10"
   date_end = "2017-08-10"
-  description = """Asked to created and faciliate a training for senior executives around unconscious bias.
+  description = """Hired to create and faciliate a training for senior executives around unconscious bias.
 In addition, I used design thinking principles to help these senior executives develop an organic organizational strategy for fostering a more equitable workplace."""

   [[experience]]
   title = "Founder"